 Technology has rapidly advanced in the past decade or two, and the average home now boasts a plethora of smart devices and tools.
 One common household item that has gotten an upgrade is the lightbulb.
 Smart bulbs give you more control over your lighting and are more efficient saving you energy.
 However, you may wonder if this comes at a cost?
 Are smart bulbs a fire hazard?

 Smart bulbs pose less of a fire risk than normal bulbs because LED bulbs are far more efficient and put off less heat.
 Although there is little risk of a smart bulb causing a fire due to the heat they put off, a smart bulb can be a fire hazard if incorrectly installed or used with exposed wires.

 A significant portion of house fires is caused by lighting and lighting fixtures.
 It makes sense to be concerned about the risk a smart bulb might pose to your home.
 That’s why you need to be informed.
 This article will tell you everything you need to know about smart bulbs as fire hazards and how to mitigate your risk.

-- Why Are Light Bulbs a Fire Hazard in the First Place?
+- Are Smart Bulbs a Fire Hazard?